HossainRafi/AddCart/README.md

 ## Project Live Link: [Cuisin]()

-## This is a JavaScript Product Add To Cart application build with HTML, CSS & JavaSceipt
+## This is a JavaScript Product Add To Cart application build with HTML, CSS & JavaScript

 ### Technology Used:
 - HTML